 Is it that bad?
 Why does advertising clutter the landscape and abuse our eyes and ears like a pack of screaming monkeys?

-We think it is because there is, in place, all across the country, from local media and agencies to New York and Los Angeles conglomerates, a generation of advertising professionals that neglected to learn the basic structure of salesmanship and storytelling in advertising.
+We think it is because there is, in place, all across the country, from local media and agencies in historical Merced in California to New York and Los Angeles conglomerates, a generation of advertising professionals that neglected to learn the basic structure of salesmanship and storytelling in advertising.

 We believe there is a classical structure to the successful ad.
 This has nothing to do with layout or design or production technique but is common to all successful advertising for TV, radio, newspaper, direct mail – all of it.
 Check out also my review of the book Getting Things Done.